 Contraception, Pregnancy, and Epilepsy

 Birth control pills and some other forms of contraception, work to change levels of female hormones.
-It is important to discuss the anti-seizure medications you are taking with your physician when choosing contraceptive measures, because some seizure medications can make birth control less effective.
+It is important to discuss the anti-seizure medications you are taking with your physician when choosing contraceptive measures because some seizure medications can make birth control less effective.
 Also, some anti-seizure medications can cause birth defects, so it is important to use caution in planning a pregnancy.

 During menopause, a woman’s ovaries stop working, decreasing the level of sex hormones in her body.
-Hormones can effect brain activity, so it is possible that a woman may notice changes in seizure activity during menopause as well.
+Hormones can affect brain activity, so it is possible that a woman may notice changes in seizure activity during menopause as well.

 Click Picture to Access Link

 When a woman is diagnosed with epilepsy, she may face some issues that are quite different than those faced by a man.